Warehouse mistakes cost your company money!

 4. Implement an effective Order Picking Method.

 There are several order picking methods.
-Depending on the size of your warehouse, the type of items and the frequency of the order, one might be better than the other.
+Depending on the size of your warehouse, the type of items and the frequency of the order, one might be better than the other to reduce picking errors.

 - Zone picking